iamdtang/backbone-data/apidocs.md

 });
 ```

-Sometimes you have incomplete models loaded in the store and you need to retrieve and cache more details about a model.
-This is particularly useful if you have your server-side dump out json data containing incomplete models.
-You can load these incomplete models into the store, and if more details about a model are needed, DS.find will request those details once, thus completing the model in the store and any subsequent calls to DS.find for a particular model won't make any HTTP requests.
+Sometimes you need to load incomplete models in the store and have details for each of those models fetched and cached later based on user actions.
+You can load these incomplete models into the store, and if more details about a model are needed, _DS.find()_ will request those details once, thus completing the model in the store, and any subsequent calls to DS.find for a particular model won't make any HTTP requests.

 ```js
 // Inject a partial model into the store and specify that it is incomplete